 On 21 February 1970 Ray was given the opportunity to fly Spitfire LFIXb MH434 by its owner, Sir Adrian Swire, setting in motion events that would lead him to establish OFMC alongside his young son Mark over a decade later.
 After leaving the RAF, Ray joined the civilian ranks flying Boeing 707s for several years and continuing to fly MH434 in his unmistakable style.

-OFMC’s UK operation started humbly, with the ownership of a Max Holste Broussard and a share in a Swiss Pilatus P2 between the Hannas, Arthur Gibson and a friend of Mark’s, John Watts, both of which were hangared at Duxford in the early 1980s.
+OFMC’s UK operation started humbly in the early 1980s, with the ownership of a Max Holste Broussard and a share in a Swiss Pilatus P2 between the Hannas, Arthur Gibson and a friend of Mark’s, John Watts.
 At this point Ray Hanna and his associate Mal Rose had already bought, and had under restoration with the Hong Kong Aircraft Engineering Company (HAEC), a Commonwealth CA-18 Mustang.
 The P2’s purchase from Switzerland was to facilitate Mark’s eventual training on tail dragger ‘warbird’ types, giving him the necessary preparation to fly the high-performance Mustang in anticipation of its eventual arrival in the UK following completion of its rebuild by HAEC.
 At this stage, however, the idea was essentially just to fly for fun.
 There was little intention to develop into a more commercial, business-orientated operation in the long term, certainly not to the scale that OFMC would later blossom into.
 The real action point, in terms of a shift towards vintage aircraft operation, came with the purchase at auction of Spitfire MH434 on 14 April 1983 by Nalfire Aviation Limited, a company Ray Hanna was associated with.

 Ted Inman, then Director of Imperial War Museum Duxford, approached Ray Hanna after the auction and proposed that he base MH434 at Duxford.
 Whilst not wholly-owned by Ray at the point it first came to Duxford, he and OFMC were for all intents and purposes left at their own devices to operate the aeroplane and much further down the line, OFMC discretely claimed ownership of the Spitfire.
 Ray Hanna was a recognised aviation name at this point, for both his Royal Air Force exploits leading the Red Arrows and also the impact he had been making on the British airshow circuit since the 1970s flying MH434, and having him base his Spitfire at Duxford, together with a smattering of other historic aeroplanes, could certainly have ignited the fuse on the historic aircraft restoration and preservation scene at Duxford, something Ted Inman may have appreciated at the time.